VAIBHAVGUPTA2039/PROJECTS/basic_full_adder/README.md

 ```

 ## What I learned
-This project helped me learn the following things
+This project helped me understand
+- How to compile, simulated and debug Verilog Code using vcs and Verdi
+- How to work with Vivado purely through the command line for synthesis and bitstream generation.
+- How to use git for version control, and the importance of maintaining a consistent project directory structure for tool interoperability